-The cloud presents a fundamental shift in the way that enterprises procure and use technology resources.
-In the past, enterprises assumed ownership and responsibility of all levels of technology, from infrastructure to software.
+The cloud fundamentally changes how enterprises procure and use technology resources.
+In the past, enterprises assumed ownership of and responsibility for all levels of technology, from infrastructure to software.
 Now, the cloud offers the potential for enterprises to provision and consume resources as needed.

-This digital transformation is also enabling an opportunity to modernize your infrastructure, workloads, and applications.
-Depending on business strategy and objectives, adopting a hybrid cloud model is likely part of the migration journey from on-premises to fully operating in the cloud.
+This digital transformation also enables an opportunity to modernize your infrastructure, workloads, and applications.
+Depending on business strategy and objectives, adopting a hybrid cloud model is likely part of the migration journey from on-premises to operating fully in the cloud.
 During this journey, IT teams are challenged to adopt and realize rapid value from the cloud.
-IT must also understand how to effectively monitor the application or service migrating to Azure, and continue delivering effective IT operations/DevOps.
+IT must also understand how to effectively monitor the application or service that's migrating to Azure, and continue to deliver effective IT operations and DevOps.

-However, IT often prefers to use the tools they have already made a significant investment in.
-This supports their service operations processes to monitor both cloud models, with the eventual goal of transitioning to a SaaS-based offering.
-This choice is not only because it takes time planning, resources, and funding to switch.
-It's also due to confusion about which products or Azure services are appropriate or applicable to achieve the transition.
+However, IT often prefers to use the tools they've already made a significant investment in.
+This approach supports their service operations processes to monitor both cloud models, with the eventual goal of transitioning to a SaaS-based offering.
+IT prefers this approach not only because it takes time, planning, resources, and funding to switch.
+It's also because of confusion about which products or Azure services are appropriate or applicable to achieve the transition.

 The goal of this guide is to provide a detailed reference to help enterprise IT managers, business decision makers, application architects, and application developers understand: